I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndisequalmemory.md

 req.lib:
 req.dll:
 req.irql: See Remarks section
-req.iface:
 ---

-# NdisEqualMemory function
+# NdisEqualMemory macro

 ## -description
-<p>The
+The
   <b>NdisEqualMemory</b> function compares a specified number of characters in one block of memory with the
-  same number of characters in a second block of memory.</p>
+  same number of characters in a second block of memory.

 ## -syntax